ProofDrivenQuerying/pdq/rest/README.md

   Internal: (pdq-)common, (pdq-)gui, (pdq-)planner, (pdq-)reasoning

   External: springframework.boot-2.1.4, org.glassfish.jersey.inject-2.28, org.glassfish.jersey.bundles.repackaged-2.6

+  **In order to be able to run the API, you will need to include the /demo/ and /services/ folders and all their contents in the project's base  directory.**

-  ## Installing & running the RESTful web service
+  ## Installing & running the REST API

   Under the top directory, type: